reigningforest/mlds_hackathon_2024_soccer/README.md

-# MLDS Hackathon Team: Messi Data
+# Messi Data’s Playbook: Optimizing Lineups and Substitutions with AI

-Team Members: John He, Daeun Ji, Teddy Debreu, and Kavya Bhat
+Team Messi Data: John He, Daeun Ji, Teddy Debreu, and Kavya Bhat

-Hello, thank you for checking out our repository!

-## Messi Data’s Playbook: Optimizing Lineups and Substitutions with AI
+### Purpose
 This project focuses on analyzing soccer match data and developing an AI-powered lineup recommendation and substitution system.

 ---

+### File Structure
+- `README.md`                      # Project description and guide
+- `requirements.txt`               # List of required packages for the project
+- `extract_data_from_pdfs.ipynb`   # Jupyter Notebook for extracting data from PDFs
+- `extract_player_data.ipynb`      # Jupyter Notebook for analyzing player data
+- `initial_lineup_generator.py`    # Python script for generating initial lineups
+- `Player_Substitution.ipynb`      # Jypyter Notebook for analysing substition player

+---

+# How to use our code
+## Data Location
+- All necessary data files can be downloaded from this link: https://drive.google.com/file/d/11uGTK2-DmquGXKvqoUxr0KA8ZDj8-wpV/view?usp=sharing
+- Note: Please ensure that the folder structure is not changed or the code will not run

 ## Virtual Environment Set Up
 You will need to have python3 and anaconda installed.
 If these are not installed, please install them.
 - https://www.python.org/downloads/